Star Lake: The Lake

 Star Lake is an exceptional lake in Vilas County in that it is both fairly large, and quite undeveloped.
 It is 1,213 acres in a horseshoe shape; the fact that it was named anything but horseshoe lake suggests that it was named by someone standing on its shore and not looking down from above, or viewing a good map.
 It has two bays, running southwest to northeast, connected at the southwest end.

 There are three developed parcels on the lake: One at the northeast end of the north bay, a second on a peninsula on the north side of that bay, and the last the Star Lake townsite, at the northeast end of the south bay.
-All the other land, including the peninsula that divides the two bays, is owned by the Northern Highland-American Legion State Forest, Northern Highland area.
+All the other land, including the peninsula that divides the two bays, is owned by the Northern Highland-American Legion State Forest, Northern Highland area--making the shoreline about 88% state-owned.
 There were three resorts on the lake, but one--Murphy's Housekeeping Cottages--was sold off in the 1970's; a second, Rizzo's Silver Muskie Resort, closed in 2005;and the third, North Star Lodge continues in operation.

 The lake has been a good fishery, providing muskie, walleyes, bass, northern pike and panfish.
 In recent years an overpopulation of the invasive rusty Crayfish has severely reduced the weeds in the lake and consequently reduced its fish carrying capacity.
 Over the years it has been stocked with walleye, largemouth bass, smallmouth bass, and muskie.